Pritika23/cse284-litegwas/README.md

 ---

-## 3. Applied LiteGWAS to Real 1000 Genomes Data
+## 3. Applied LGWAS to Real 1000 Genomes Data

 Dataset used:
 - 1000 Genomes Phase 3